-Biofeedback is about measuring biological processes and thus "training" them at the same time.
-Essentially, it is the targeted learning of the activation of the parasympathetic nervous system(sympathetic and parasympathetic nervous systems are two antagonists in the body.
-The sympathetic nervous system can be compared to a gas pedal - the parasympathetic nervous system is the brake).
+The Biofeedback is about measuring biological processes and thus also "training" them at the same time.
+Essentially, it is the targeted learning of the activation of the parasympathetic nervous system(sympathetic and parasympathetic nervous systems are two counterparts in the body.
+The sympathetic nervous system can be compared to an accelerator pedal - the parasympathetic nervous system is the brake).
 Measurements are again taken with an HRV measuring device.
 The biofeedback exercises show:

 Factors influencing HRV

 The following factors lead to greater or lesser heart rate variability:

 After describing what factors influence HRV it is relatively easy to improve heart rate variability.
 The possibilities are divided into 4 main groups: